3 reasons why inflammation tests are crucial for your health

 That’s why it’s important to regularly check your inflammatory markers – so you can make proactive lifestyle choices now that will help safeguard your health.

-If you’re ready to find out what’s really going on in your body, try our Inflammation Panel and order yours for a discounted price of $149 until the end of this month.
+If you’re ready to find out what’s really going on in your body, check our our Inflammation Panel and order yours today!

 Advanced Thyroid Testing: Why checking your TSH level isn’t enough

 Lipoprotein(a): The one biomarker that could change everything

 About the Author:Dr. Alan Hopkins is a graduate of Loma Linda University School of Medicine where he was elected into the prestigious Alpha Omega Alpha Medical Honor Society for leadership and academic excellence.
 He is board-certified in Emergency Medicine and completed an A4M fellowship in Anti-Aging Medicine.
 He’s an advocate of innovative medical care and is on the board of directors of several private companies to assist them in developing strategies that are consumer-oriented and patient education-based.